Rama4/React-Native-Utils/README.md

 # React-Native-Utils
-Utility libraries to be used in React Native Applications
+Standalone utility functions to be used in React Native Applications